 - The RHEL HA cluster machines.
-These machines must host only those master services that require HA (in this case, the NameNode). - Master machines that run other master services such as JobTracker, HBase master, etc. - Slave machines that run slave daemons like Datanodes, TaskTracker, RegionServers etc. - Client machines. - A network that connects all the machines.
+These machines must host only those master services that require HA (in this case, the NameNode and the JobTracker). - Master machines that run other master services such as Hive Server 2, HBase master, etc. - Slave machines that run slave daemons like Datanodes, TaskTracker, RegionServers etc. - Client machines. - A network that connects all the machines.